 Whilst contractors are highly flexible, they can also prove to be costly in the longer term.
 What if you could have the flexible access to specialist skills that you require, from one team?
 This model allows you to scale up and down the specific resources you need.
 This month you may not require designer resources to adapt the design of your ads, but you need more translation resources to help research and generate local headlines for the ads.
 Get the both of best worlds and work with an implementation partner like Freedman that is built for scale, providing you with the right resources only when you need them.

 6) A growing campaign management function

-Marketers have always had to plan and orchestrate complex campaigns, but as marketing campaigns are going global and channels multiply, the importance of planning, coordinating and managing the process.
+Marketers have always had to plan and orchestrate complex campaigns, but as they are faced with sudden global brand growth and their marketing campaigns are going global and channels multiply, the importance of planning, coordinating and managing the process.
 The discipline of ‘campaign management’ has had a renaissance and is now the critical, perhaps defining, function of a modern marketer.
 So what exactly do we mean by campaign management?

 Marketing is becoming more agile in approach, testing different strategies and tactics and making decisions quickly based upon data and evidence.
 This data driven approach requires excellent reporting as well as analysis.
 Being agile also involves working at speed with many individuals and teams which requires effective communication and coordination.
 Technology teams often use systems to track their projects – and now marketers are using the same type of systems, such as Trello, Monday.com or Asana.
 These tools provide campaign management alongside team collaboration and communication.